-Our discussion of lift truck basics would not be complete without a discussion of center of gravity and the stability triangle.
-One of the hardest things for lift truck operators to grasp in training is the importance of maintaining their center of gravity within their stability triangle.
+Any discussion of the basics of forklift trucks would be incomplete without a discussion of the center of gravity and the stability triangle.
+One of the hardest things for lift truck operators to learn during training is how to maintain their center of gravity within their stability triangle.

 The lift truck also has a center of gravity, which shifts once the truck picks up a load.
-When the load is lifted, then the center of gravity moves forward.
-Care must be taken to maintain the center of gravity within the stability triangle of the forklift, by not lifting more than the maximum allowable, given the load center.
+When the load is lifted, the center of gravity moves forward.
+Care must be taken to maintain the center of gravity within the stability triangle of the forklift by not lifting more than the maximum allowable given the load center.

-One area of particular concern is on ramps or slopes, as well as on uneven terrain.
-Never raise a load or turn on a ramp.
+One area of particular concern is on ramps, slopes, or otherwise uneven terrain.
+Never raise a load or turn on an uneven surface.
 In such cases, your center of gravity will quickly move outside of the stability triangle.
-Also, keep in mind your center of gravity moves forward when carrying a load.
-So while traveling empty, your forks should point downhill.
-When carrying a load, your forks should look to the top of the ramp.
-For a more detailed discussion, visit the OSHA website.

 While traveling empty on a ramp, your forks should always point downhill.
 When carrying a load, your forks should always point toward the top of the ramp, so the load will not fall off.